 Featured speakers: Polymer technology for solving societal challenges

-Within each session seven featured speakers will each give invited lectures of 20 minutes supplemented by contributed oral and poster presentations for which abstracts are invited by 13 January 2019.
-Submit oral and poster abstracts here
+Within each session featured speakers will each give invited lectures of 20 minutes supplemented by contributed oral presentations.
+Abstracts for the large poster sessions are invited.
+Submit poster abstracts here.

 Harm-Anton Klok is Full Professor at the Institutes of Materials and Chemical Sciences and Engineering at the Ecole Polytechnique Fédérale de Lausanne (EPFL) (Lausanne, Switzerland).
 He studied chemical technology at the University of Twente (Enschede, The Netherlands) from 1989 to 1993 and received his Ph.D. in 1997 from the University of Ulm (Germany) after working with Martin Möller.